CoderCow/c2j-Player/CONTRIBUTING.md

 **debug**: Builds the project to "dist" for debugging purposes.
 **release**: Builds the project to "dist" for distribution.

 **debugging**: Builds the project to "dist" for debugging purposes and continuously rebuilds required files as they are changed in "src".

+**webserver**: Starts a webserver on port 63343 (one number above IntelliJ's default Webserver).
+If you're not doing any JavaScript debugging, switch to this webserver because, unlike the IntelliJ server, it supports 206 partial HTTP requests which allows for proper video playback in Chrome.

 **validate**: Runs all linters on source files.

 # Icons and Font Generation #